Non-Degree / Dates: 13 – 18 July 2026

 Participants

-This summer course is suitable for people interested in writing creative non-fiction, from relative beginners to more experienced writers.
+This summer course is suitable for people interested in writing poetry and short-form creative non-fiction, from relative beginners to more experienced writers.

 Credit points